phac-nml/pipeline-standards/README.md

 In addition to registering pipelines, the `pipelines.json` file can be used to override any of the Nextflow JSON Schema elements for a particular pipeline (e.g., default values, hidding parameters from IRIDA Next).
 For more information on this, please refer to the [IRIDA Next Schema Overrides documentation][irida-next-schema-overrides].

-One particular scenario that is well-suited for configuring a drop-down list of configured databases/external data in IRIDA Next is by overriding the parameter in the IRIDA Next `pipelins.json` file to switch to an enumerated type containing a list of pre-configured databases and labels to display in IRIDA Next.
+Overriding a database/external data parameter and configuring it as an enumerated type in the IRIDA Next `pipelines.json` can be a way to set up a drop-down list of pre-configured databases and labels to display in the IRIDA Next interface.

 For example, for the [speciesabundance][] pipeline: